 Benefits of Business Architecture

 For many organizations, the value of embarking on a business architecture initiative is not clear, therefore leadership may not embrace this proposed effort.
 As Ralph White stated in his article “The Business Case for Business Architecture”, one cannot simply cost-justify architecture.
 One has to move beyond thinking of architecture in terms of being “cost-justified” to thinking in terms of architecture as being a “reusable asset” in this, the 21st Century Information Age.
 This “reusable asset” enables the enterprise to achieve something new, different or great; something that it cannot achieve in its current state.
-According to many experts, including White and John A. Zachman, there are many benefits to business (and enterprise) architecture:
+According to many experts, including White and John A. Zachman, there are many benefits to business (and enterprise) architecture, including:

 Business Architecture Strategy